Frequently asked questions

 That also happens regularly, but unfortunately, no populist is going to have the candor to annotate each amendment with “I'm only proposing this for populistic gains”, so I can't properly discern between sincerity and populism without making mistakes.

-So instead of figuring out for each amendment if it's a serious one or a way to play populistic games, I've decided to omit them altogether.
-Not only would including them give undue weight to a system that's not as simple as it looks like on paper, it would also skew the scoring results immensly; since those amendments are often proposing something positive, scoring them would punish the parties that decided to compromise, and would reward parties that propose amendments that can clearly be deployed for populistic gain, since I score propositions based on their merit for the Belgian people (which is an impartial argument), not based on who is proposing them (which is as partial as it can get).
+So instead of figuring out for each amendment if it's a serious one or a way to play populistic games, I've decided to omit them altogether, because including them would give undue weight to a system that's not as simple as it looks like on paper.